Abstract

 Achieving balance in tendon repair is essential for restoring optimal function after tendon injuries, particularly in the hand and upper limb.
 We review and discuss key steps of ‘balanced’ flexor and extensor tendon repair and rehabilitation.

-To achieve optimal outcomes of tendon repair, the surgeon needs to consider the balance between mechanical strength and tendon nutrition.
+To achieve optimal outcomes, the surgeon needs to consider the balance between mechanical strength and tendon gliding.
 Strong multi-strand repairs provide security against gapping and rupture, but overly tight or running epitenon sutures may impair synovial and blood supply to epitenon.
-Pulley venting in zone 2 is another balance: too little venting risks the repair catching or rupturing, while too much venting risks bowstringing.
-In the wide-awake setting, intraoperative excursion testing shows the ideal venting length that allows a solid repair to glide freely without clinically significant bowstringing.
+Pulley venting in zone 2 is another balance: too little venting risks the repair catching or rupturing, while too much venting risks tendon bowstringing.
+In a wide-awake setting, intraoperative excursion testing shows the ideal venting length that allows a solid repair to glide freely without clinically significant bowstringing.

 Conclusion: